sgladkoff/goldpan-ru/docs/interpretisto.md

 ![Presenter UI 1](ui_presenter_1.png)

 ### Participant

-The role for an equal participant during a meeting-style conference.

 As a **Participant**, you can stream your video and audio, as well as share your screen.
 You can see and hear what the other **Participants** as well as **Presenters** are streaming in video and audio, as well as access the chat.